 There is a possibility that, within the 30 days, you do not receive the title and license plate to your new vehicle from the dealership.
 This can happen for many different reasons.
 The most common is that there was an error with the paperwork that was sent in by the dealership.
 This can be anything from a mis-signed agreement, to improper numbers not matching up with records.

-If the paperwork was rejected, then dealership is given a notice of 60 days to re-apply for the title.
+If the paperwork was rejected, then dealership must complete and deliver the registration within 60 days.
 This may continue on for a period of time, but if the dealership is found to be prolonging the submission of the application, then they will have to pay a fee per improper submission.

 At the end of the 60 days, if the dealership still has not been able to properly submit the paperwork, along with all relevant information, then they may be subject to penalties ranging from penalty fees to loss of their license.